alphazolam/EMV-Engine/README.md

 ## Enemy Spawner
 This script for RE2R and RE3R allows you to spawn enemies at the last location that the Gravity gun was aimed at.
+You can also spawn PFB files.
+A drop down menu will appear to let you spawn any PFB file you've seen, or one you input.

 ## Console
 This script creates an interactive Lua Console in the game, for use in researching the game engine and testing Lua code.